Provider Enrollment and Credentialing FAQs

 20. How often is NCTracks updated with NPI information from NPPES?

 National Plan & Provider Enumeration System (NPPES) creates and sends a weekly update file to NCTracks containing National Provider Identification (NPI) additions and updates.
 This file is loaded into NCTracks weekly.
 Based on the enumeration date, it may take up to four to six weeks for the NPI to be linked to NCTracks.
-NPI’s will not be visible or searchable by NCTracks staff if the provider has not used NCTracks to enroll in the NC Medicaid program.
-The only way to know if the NPI is available is to have the provider attempt the enrollment process.
+The only way to know if the NPI is available for enrollment through NCTracks is to have the provider attempt the enrollment process.
 During the provider enrollment process on the NCTracks Website the provider may receive an error message that the NPI is invalid.
-If an error has occurred, please wait a week to see if the NPI is linked to NCTracks.
+If an error message has occurred, please reach out to the NCTracks Contact Center for assistance.

 -